yaleiyale/obsidian-emo-uploader/README.md

 ~~[Imgur](https://imgur.com/) is good.
 But in my network environment, it is not easy to access and test.
 I simply implemented anonymous upload with reference to some posts.~~ Thanks for this [reference](https://github.com/gavvvr/obsidian-imgur-plugin).
 When using imgur, deletehash will appear in the form of `![deletehash](url)`, which is used to prevent you from regretting the upload of wrong pictures.
 You can delete them [here](https://lestua.eu.org/imgurdeleteimage) or in the plugin.

+[Catbox](https://catbox.moe/) originally supports anonymous uploads.
+But I didn't find out how to delete anonymously uploaded files.
+To avoid accidents, anonymous uploads of catbox are not provided here.

-⚠️ Images are public to see on them.
+⚠️ Files are public to see on them.
 Don't upload prohibited things!
 Please check the service restrictions by yourself.

 ## How to Extend